24x15.5cm Classic Cyanotype from TruNeg Negative

 Line graph comparing correct negative and arithmetic negative pixel values against subject brightness in stops, with negative pixel values decreasing as brightness increases.

-Plotting the inverted negative in blue against the correct negative in yellow shows the extent of the problem.
+Plotting the inverted negative in blue against the correct negative in yellow shows the extent of the problem

 A graph displaying the relationship between negative and positive prints in printing technology.
 It has a black background with yellow trend line, labeled axes, and annotations indicating print types and gamma correction.

-Correctly inverted negative showing the full range of shadow and highlight tones
+Logarithmically inverted negative showing the full range of shadow and highlight tones